Film Incentives

 How will applications be chosen for approval?

-During the assessment evaluation period, OFMO will determine which projects maximize the rebate program’s benefit to the state.
-Variables of the evaluation scoring system include, but are not limited to the following: Oklahoma workforce, principal photography days, ownership of a current brick and mortar film support service business, long-term or frequent investment in the state, Oklahoma branding and image through distribution.
+During the assessment evaluation period, OF+MO will determine which projects maximize the rebate program’s benefit to the state.
+Variables of the evaluation scoring system include, but are not limited to the following: Compliance with the Administrative Rules, and the Filmed in Oklahoma Act of 2021.

 Which government agency determines the approval of an application?